kfrlib/kfr/README.md

 ## Prerequisites

-* macOS: XCode 6.3, 6.4, 7.x, 8.x
+* macOS: XCode 8.x, 9.x or 10.x
 * Windows
-  * MinGW 5.2 and Clang 3.7 or newer (MinGW 4.8 is also supported, but MinGW 5.x is recommended)
+  * MinGW 5.4 and Clang 4.0 or newer
-  * Visual Studio 2015 update 2 and latest Clang 3.9.0
+  * Visual Studio 2017 and latest Clang (LLVM toolkit)
-* Ubuntu: GCC 5.1 and Clang 3.7 or newer
+* Ubuntu: GCC 5.4 and Clang 4.0 or newer
 * CoMeta metaprogramming library (already included)

-KFR is a header-only so just `#include <kfr/math.hpp>` to start using it
+KFR is a header-only so just `#include <kfr/all.hpp>` to start using it

 The following tools are required to build the examples:

-* CMake 2.8 or newer
+* CMake 3.0 or newer

 To build the tests:

 * Testo - C++14 testing micro framework (included)
 * Python 2.7 with the following modules:

-  * dspplot (included, see Installation)
   * matplotlib
   * numpy
   * scipy